anvetsu/reo/docs/recip.md

 ; [89 41 52 77]
 ```

-`Filter` returns a lazy-sequence, so it might be ideal for filtering really large lists.
+`Filter` returns a lazy-sequence, so it might be ideal for filtering really large sequences.

 You may use the `!` shorthand operator in place of the `filter` function: